joshilewis/-joshilewis.github.com/_posts/2016-12-09-states-interactions-outcomes-model.md

 5. For each type of state, what are the possible values?
 6. For each type of input, what are the possible values?
 7. For each combination of state and interaction, what is the expected outcome (including all dimensions)?

+**The Thinking Behind The Model**
+The idea behind the model is that the outcome of a system interaction is a function of the interaction and the state of the system at the time of interaction.
+We can develop a complete and comprehensive specification of expected system behaviour by describing the expected outcome for every possible combination of state and interaction.

 **Specification by Example and Behaviour-Driven Development** The model and the steps are largely based on the concepts of Specification by Example and Behaviour-Driven Development.
 Specification by Example (SBE) is the practice of specifying expected system behaviour using concrete values instead of natural-language descriptions.
 For more on Specification by Example,you can't do better than [Gojko Adzic's book](https://gojko.net/books/specification-by-example/).
 Behaviour-Driven Development (BDD) uses SBE.
 One of the reasons I use SBE is that it allows us to work with something tangible, instead of 'invisible ideas'.
 Some of the benefits of using BDD and SBE are: